Tornadoes of 2022: October 23 (Europe)

-October 29

-Twelve weak tornadoes occurred along the Gulf Coast, affecting Jackson County, Mississippi, and Mobile and Baldwin County, Alabama.
-Most of the tornadoes occurred relatively close to the coast, as cells moved inland over the counties.
-Tornadoes affected the Moss Point and Vancleave areas in Mississippi and the Magnolia Springs, Theodore, Bon Secour, and Spanish Fort areas in Alabama.
-The tornadoes were brief, and caused mostly minor damage to structures, power lines, and trees.

 November

-There were 60 tornadoes confirmed in the United States in the month of November.

-November 4–5
+November 4–5 (United States)

 On November 4, an outbreak of strong to violent tornadoes took place in Northeast Texas, southwestern Arkansas, southeastern Oklahoma, and northwestern Louisiana, with multiple large and destructive tornadoes being confirmed.
 The outbreak was spawned by a potent upper-level trough, which interacted with a highly unstable and moist environment in place across the ArkLaTex region.
 The Storm Prediction Center forecasted an environment that would be favorable for long-lived supercells and tornadoes, with the potential for strong tornadoes noted.
 That afternoon, a moderate risk was issued for the threat area, including 15% hatched risk area for tornadoes.